Google to require on-campus workers get vaccinated and delays return to the office until mid-October

 In the spring, Apple, Google, Facebook and Amazon started rolling out their return-to-office plans which largely involved a hybrid approach — three days of work in the office and two at home, starting for most employees in the fall.

 For the most part, wearing masks was not going to be a requirement for vaccinated in-office workers at most companies, and getting vaccines was not mandated.
-Now the companies’ plans appear to going through another round of revisions.
+Now the companies’ plans appear to be going through another round of revisions.

 Apple was the first company to change its fall 2021 return-to-office date, announcing in July that workers would not be required back until October instead of the previously announced date in September.
+It has not yet announced any vaccination policy.

+Amazon said it will not require its employees to get a vaccine in order to return to the office, but noted that it strongly encourages employees and contractors to get vaccinated as soon as they are able.

+Like Google, office chat app Slack will have a vaccine requirement for all employees returning to the office, but its rule could have a much smaller impact as the company switches to fully remote work.